Getting your child ready for summer camp can be overwhelming.

 19. Collect Addresses

-Some camps require letter writing, so provide stationary, stamps, and addresses.
+Some camps require letter writing, so provide stationery, stamps, and addresses.
 Your child can choose the stationary and even write the addresses directly on the envelopes.

 Do you have any summer camp preparation tips?
-Please share in the comments below, and let’s help each other.
+Please share in the comments below.

 An Interview with Joanne